Renzo1990/Stock_Book_App/README.md

 # Stock_Book_App
-Car Stock Book app for helping car dealership keep records of their suppliers contact and easy access to call suppliers when the car is needed and also to very if the car is still available for sale or not.
+Car Stock Book app for helping car dealership keep records of their suppliers contact and easy access to call suppliers when the car is needed and also to verify if the car is still available for sale or not.
 The app is connected to mysql database.
 For you to successfully use the app you will need to create a database with name "ucm_supplier_app" then you import the ucm_supplier_app.sql to the database.
+A sample .sql file is provided here.
-You can login using details from the dealership table or you add a record to login.
+You can login using details from the dealership table in the database or you add a record to login.
 Login will be provided by app owner.
 The app will be used for free in the first month
 After first month they will be a message informing you to buy the app license